biga-ahk/biga.ahk/docs/README.md

 <a href='https://github.com/biga-ahk/biga.ahk/blob/master/src/array/nth.ahk' class='text-muted'>source</a>

-Gets the element at index n of array.
-If n is negative, the nth element from the end is returned.
+Gets the element at index `n` of `array`.
+If `n` is negative, the nth element from the end is returned.

 #### Arguments